artefactual/deploy-pub/playbooks/archivematica/docs/digital-ocean-install-example.rst

 your public key (assumed to be in ``~/.ssh/id_rsa.pub``) to the droplet, and allows the artefactual user to run commands using ``sudo`` without a password.
 Choose a different username than "artefactual" if you want.

+To run the user playbook, use the command:

+    $ ansible-playbook user.yml

 8. Modify the ``hosts`` file to use the appropriate (e.g., ``artefactual``) user::